-When building an application composed from such services, we believe that there are a number of design principles that should be followed [3]:
+When building an application composed from such services, we believe that there are a number of design principles that should be followed [3,4].

-- Boundaries are explicit: The boundaries of a service are well defined when they are incorporated into a distributed application.
-Other services do not see the internal workings, implementation details, or resource representations of a service. - Services are autonomous: Service implementations are developed and evolve independently from one another. - Services can be aggregated: Services defining their interfaces and policy can be linked together into a larger composed Web service whose detailed composition need not be exposed to other services invoking the aggregate service. - Services share schema and contract, not classes: In service-oriented architectures, no single set of abstractions (classes) spans an entire application.
-Services share schemas and contract that define the structure of the information that they exchange, not information about their underlying type systems. - Policies determine service compatibility: Services interact with one another only after it has been determined based on policy assertions that they can meaningfully exchange information.
+• Boundaries are explicit.
+The boundaries of a service are well defined when they are incorporated into a distributed application.
+Other services do not see the internal workings, implementation details, or resource representations of a service.

+- Services are autonomous.
+Service implementations are developed and evolve independently from one another. - Services can be aggregated.
+Services defining their interfaces and policy can be linked together into a larger composed Web Service, the detailed composition of which does not need to be exposed to other services invoking the aggregate service.
+This discussion extends the discussion in [3]. - Services share schema and contracts, not classes.
+In service-oriented architectures, no single set of implementation-specific abstractions (classes) spans an entire application.
+Instead, services share schemas (contracts) that define the structure of the information that they exchange. - Policies determine service compatibility.
+Services interact with one another only after it has been determined-based on policy assertions-that they can meaningfully exchange information.

-2.2 Web Services
+2.2.
+Web Services

-Web Services technologies are an attempt to define the building blocks for building loosely-coupled, distributed applications, based on the SOA principles.
-As defined in [13], Web Services interact by exchanging messages in SOAP format while the contracts for the message exchanges that implement those interactions are described via WSDL interfaces.
+Web Services technologies are an attempt to define the building blocks for building loosely coupled, distributed applications, based on the SOA principles.
+As defined in [14], Web Services interact by exchanging messages in SOAP format while the contracts for the message exchanges that implement those interactions are described via WSDL interfaces.